Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

-The key consideration is which exhibitions your target customers will attend and read about.
+The most important consideration is identifying which exhibitions your target customers will attend.

 What is the exhibition's track record?

-- Ask for an analysis of last year's attendance.
+- Ask for last year's list of attendees.
 How many decision-makers from your target market were present?

-- Look at the previous year?s catalogue.
+- Look at the previous year's exhibition handbook and check the website.
 Which companies were exhibiting?

-- Ask your customers, if they attend, why and how useful the event is to them.
+- Ask customers, suppliers and competitors if they attend and how useful the event is to them.